SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

    ```
    </details>

+## Numbers

+* Use numerals, rather than spelling the number out.
+For example, “2” instead of “two”.
+* Use commas for numbers that are 4 or 5 digits in length, for example, 1,000 or 99,999.
+* For numbers 100,000 and higher, use “K”, “M”, and “B” to indicate thousands, millions, or billions.
+* Use an en-dash without a space on either side for number ranges.

 ## Patents and trademarks

 Protecting our patents and trademarks is important to do correctly.
 We do not want to expose the company to a loss of trademark or patent just because we didn't list it correctly.